sebastianobar/aws_lambda_ruby_template/README.md

 # AWS Lambda Ruby Template
-I create this template to simply develop and deploy AWS Lambda Functions with Ruby 2.7 runtime from a GitHub repository.
+I created this template to simply develop and deploy AWS Lambda Functions with Ruby 2.7 runtime from a GitHub repository.

 It's also supported adding custom dependencies to Gemfile.